AERIAL FUTURES: NEW FUNCTIONS

 Ginger S. Evans

 Ginger S. Evans manages one of the world’s busiest airport systems comprised of O’Hare and Midway International Airports as Chicago Department of Aviation (CDA) Commissioner.
-Evans has 30 years of aviation experience.
+Ginger has 30 years of aviation experience.
 She joined the CDA in June 2015 after serving as Vice President of Engineering for the Metropolitan Washington Airports Authority (MWAA) in Washington, D.C.
 She has overseen major projects at Reagan National and Dulles airports, as well as the new Silver Line Metrorail extension.
-Prior to her role as Vice President at MWAA, Evans worked in private consulting on major aviation projects in Europe, the Middle East, and Latin America, as well as rail projects in New York and Washington.
+Prior to her role as Vice President at MWAA, Ginger worked in private consulting on major aviation projects in Europe, the Middle East, and Latin America, as well as rail projects in New York and Washington.
 Prior to this, she served as Director of Aviation for Denver International Airport.
 She is a member of the National Academy of Construction and the International Women’s Forum.

 Hennie Reynders is the Chair of Architecture and full-time, tenured Associate Professor in the Department of Architecture, Interior Architecture and Designed Objects at the School of the Art Institute of Chicago.
 His research interests and academic advising bene t from the interdisciplinary opportunities of the art, design and science nexus at SAIC and focus on uneven development in the urban eld, ecological urbanism, revolutionary forms of practice, social infrastructure, the social shaping of technology and the relationship that exists between structure and agency.
 By implication his research propositions an expanded mandate for architecture through his writing, in biopic interventions and installations, and most recently through contributions to the Good City Group in Chicago.